Hirsch weight-filtered log crystalline complex and Hirsch weight-filtered log crystalline dga of a proper SNCL scheme in characteristic p>0: Cup products of PD-Hirsch pre-weight-filtered log crystalline complexes

 for $\om \in {\cal O}_T\langle u \rangle \otimes_{{\cal O}_T}{\cal F}^{\bul} \otimes_{{\cal O}_{{\cal Q}{}^{\rm ex}_{\bul}}} \Om^{\bul}_{{\cal Q}{}^{\rm ex}_{\bul}/\os{\circ}{T}}$, $\om' \in {\cal O}_T\langle u \rangle \otimes_{{\cal O}_T}{\cal F}'{}^{\bul} \otimes_{{\cal O}_{{\cal Q}{}^{\rm ex}_{\bul}}} \Om^{\bul}_{{\cal Q}{}^{\rm ex}_{\bul}/\os{\circ}{T}}$ and $\om'' \in {\cal O}_T\langle u \rangle \otimes_{{\cal O}_T}{\cal F}''{}^{\bul} \otimes_{{\cal O}_{{\cal Q}{}^{\rm ex}_{\bul}}} \Om^{\bul}_{{\cal Q}{}^{\rm ex}_{\bul}/\os{\circ}{T}}$.
 This is obvious. \end{proof}

-Let us define a cup product on $(H_{\rm zar}(X_{\os{\circ}{T}_0}/\os{\circ}{T},E),P)$ as in the cup product on the cohomology of singular cochains in topology: the cup product using the Alexander-Whitney map. \cite[(2.9), (2.10), (2.11)]{fup} is a convenient reference for us.
+Let us define the cup product of $(H_{\rm zar}(X_{\os{\circ}{T}_0}/S(T)^{\nat},E),P)$ as in the cup product on the cohomology of singular cochains in topology: the cup product using the Alexander-Whitney map.
+Fujisawa's explanation \cite[(2.9), (2.10), (2.11)]{fup} is convenient for us.